 Before Jasper became a national park,

 before even it was called Fitzhugh in the early 1900s, it was home to many Indigenous communities, and has been long recognized as a significant cultural crossroads for a range of Indigenous groups.
-Today the Indigenous heritage of Jasper National Park can still be explored in many ways.
+Today visitors can still explore local Indigenous heritage in many ways.

 Here's how to experience Indigenous culture in Jasper National Park: